-What might our world look like if every girl* stormed the aisles of the hardware store and went forth to build the world she wanted to see?
+What might our world look like if every girl and gender-expansive youth stormed the aisles of the hardware store and went forth to build the world she wanted to see?
 How might our conversations in boardrooms, labs, and state buildings go if every woman had experienced her own power through the spark of a welding torch or the buzz of a chainsaw?
 How might young women cast their first votes if they were certain of their own ability to edit, shape, and improve the world?